Skip to Main Content

 4. Because a peer-reviewed journal will not publish articles that fail to meet the standards established for a given discipline, peer-reviewed articles that are accepted for publication should exemplify the best research practices in a field (to learn more about peer review practices in the sciences, read this article from Harvard University.

-Caveat: It is important to note that peer review does not mean sources that undergo this form of review are objective or without bias.
+It is important to note that peer review is not equivalent to objectivity.
 Bias and subjectivity can show up in a number of ways, both before and during any process of peer or editorial review.
-The peer review process (as well as other scholarly mechanisms) also privileges certain ways of thinking, communicating, and knowing, and not all thinkers or communities have access to (or choose to be part of) this system.
+The peer review process (as well as other scholarly mechanisms) also privileges certain ways of thinking, communicating, and knowing, and not all thinkers or communities have access to (or choose to take part in) this system.
 While peer review is an integral evaluative process within many fields, and is one pathway through which knowledge can be created and shared, we suggest an expansive framework for finding, using, and evaluating sources, and for students and scholars to consider information sources beyond what makes it into the scholarly conversation through peer review when possible and appropriate.

 Types of Sources

-Scholarly sources are intended for academic use with a specialized vocabulary and extensive citations; these are often the peer-reviewed articles that we discussed above.
+Scholarly sources are intended for academic use—often, these are often the peer-reviewed articles we discussed above.
+They utilize a specialized vocabulary and extensive citations.
 Scholarly sources help answer the "so what?" questions and make connections between variables (or issues).
-They:
+Scholarly sources:

-• are written by and for faculty, researchers, or other experts (or students) in a field
+• are written by and for faculty, researchers, or other experts (including students) in a field.

-To learn more about scholarly, popular, and trade sources, check out the following links:
+To learn more about scholarly, popular, and trade sources, explore the links and video below:

-Popular sources are intended for the general public and are typically written to entertain, inform or persuade.
-Popular sources help you answer "who, what, where, and when" questions.
-Popular sources range from research-oriented to propaganda-focused.
-They:
+Popular sources are intended for the general public and are typically written to entertain, inform, and/or persuade.
+Popular sources help you answer "who, what, where, and when" questions and can range from research-oriented to propaganda-focused.
+Popular sources:

 Popular article sources vs. scholarly article sources

-Image: Gannon University, Nash Library and Student Learning Commons.
-Research Process: A Step-by-Step Approach: 2b - Find Information Sources: Popular vs. Scholarly
+Image: Research Process: A Step-by-Step Approach: Find Information Sources: Popular vs. Scholarly.
+Nash Library and Student Learning Commons, Gannon University.

-Browse the databases below for various popular sources.
-If you don't see your publication of interest on this list, try searching the library website or contacting a librarian for more help.
+Browse the databases below to access a variety of popular sources.
+If you don't see your publication of interest on this list, try searching the library website or contacting a librarian for assistance.

 • NPR (National Public Radio)

-Trade publications share general news, trends, and opinions in a certain industry; they are not considered scholarly, because, although generally written by experts, they do not focus on advanced research and are not peer-reviewed.
-They:
+Trade sources (also known as Trade Publications) share general news, trends, and opinions in a certain industry.
+They are not considered scholarly, because, although they are generally written by experts, they do not focus on advanced research and are not peer-reviewed.
+Trade publications:

-Examples of trade publications, cover images on a white background
+Examples of trade publications, collage of cover images.

 Finding Trade Publications